 The entire play is set in a cornfield.
 The play is about gender-non-conforming, neurodivergent geneticist Barbara McClintock and her companion/partner Harriet Creighton, and McClintock’s revolutionary quest to understand diversity in nature and to reframe “deviance” as an expression of natural variance.

-Thursday, October 7 – 8pm BUY TICKETS
+Thursday, October 7 – 8pm ENDED

 See Thrü Women: A Night of Short Scenes